 Hindy, as it’s known, is the closest thing you’ll find to a free pass for achieving superb results from the spoken word.
 It employs various features and technical wizardry to monitor and correct things like loudness levels and background noise, meaning your recordings will sound incredible without much in the way of hassle for you.

 Something slightly different here.
-Anchor, owned by the streaming giant Spotify, is a fully fledged recording and publishing platform you operate entirely from your web browser.
+Spotify for Podcasters is a fully fledged recording and publishing platform you operate entirely from your web browser.
 In it, you can record your podcasts, import external audio, arrange episodes and add all the relevant meta-data you’ll need to in one simple platform.

-You could, for example, record your audio using a portable device like a phone or tablet, and then simply upload it to Anchor, add in any extra audio you require - with the full Spotify music catalogue at your disposal – and away you go.
+You could, for example, record your audio using a portable device like a phone or tablet, and then simply upload it to your account, add in any extra audio you require - with the full Spotify music catalogue at your disposal – and away you go.

-Admittedly, Anchor isn’t going to be the place you clean up that annoying hissing noise in your audio, or where you add in compression or EQ to make a mix shine, but as a quick and easy tool with deep integration to one of the largest hosting platforms on the web, Anchor makes for an interesting consideration.
+Admittedly, Spotify for Podcasters isn’t going to be the place you clean up that annoying hissing noise in your audio, or where you add in compression or EQ to make a mix shine, but as a quick and easy tool with deep integration to one of the largest hosting platforms on the web (and beyond), this is an interesting consideration.

 iRig Recorder 3 is the complementary app to the firm’s hardware (although it can now be used with any hardware), and offers simple, one-touch recording of multiple sources (if you have the corresponding interface) and a nice selection of effects and tools to clean up any imperfect audio.
 The free version of the app offers some basic functionality, but to access the full suite of tools you’ll need to upgrade to the premium version.